satya164/satya164.github.io/src/posts/006-macos-like-shortcuts-in-hyprland/page.md

 ---
-title: macOS-like Shortcuts in Hyprland
+title: macOS-like shortcuts in Hyprland
 description: I have been using a MacBook for a while.
 Here is how I managed to make common shortcuts like copy & paste use the same keys as macOS in Hyprland.
 date: 2025-08-27
 ---